unhm-programming-team/Discord-bot-public/COMMANDS.md

 Some commands may accept input, parameters are shown after the inital !call to the command, seperated by spaces.
 To give the command input, you must provide all parameters unless otherwise noted.
 Exclude the arrows from the command call.
 If a command accepts multiple parameters, the parameters are seperated using a space.
 Ex. '!weather 1 2' where 1 is parameter <lat> and 2 is parameter <lon>.

-There are three different types of data commands accept currently.
+There are four different types of data commands accept currently.

 Integers: simply a number with NO decimal in it,

 strings: a string of characters ex `"This is a string of characters"`.
 If you want to use spaces in your string, you must surround the string with double quotes: ""

 float: decimal number

+list: a list of items, must be passed as a string, elements being seperated by a command and a space. ex:
+"dog, cat, lizard"

 parameter input types are described in the description of the command.
 ## Vote Commands: